Linaro/website/_posts/current/blog/2021-07-15-glibc-improvements-and-what-to-expect-in-future-linux-distributions.md

 ### twalk_r

 This is similar to the existing twalk function, but it passes an additional caller-supplied argument  to the callback function.

-### Linux getdents64, gettid, and tgkill, getcpu

-These are the direct maps to the Linux syscalls and keep the new glibc idea to keep in sync with Linux syscall additions.

 ### posix_spawn extensions